Skip to main content

 • Customizable engagement campaign tools to enhance your workplace culture

-• Integration with broader HR systems for a unified employee experience
+• Integration with broader HR systems and corporate social media platforms for a unified employee experience

-It's important to note that there are different sub-types of employee engagement software in this list.
-Some are designed to act as survey tools to help you collect feedback, while others are built to help improve internal communication, or are designed to address employee recognition as well as engagement.
+It's important to note that there are different sub-types of employee engagement solutions in this list.
+Some are designed to act as employee survey tools to help you collect feedback, while others are built to help improve internal communication, or are designed to address employee recognition as well as engagement.

 Usability (10% of total score): To evaluate the usability of each employee engagement tool, I considered the following: